 Apples to Oranges: Is VCE Really a Startup?

 One thing both I and SiliconANGLE can stake a reputation on is being plugged into the world of startups.
-Our primary offices are in the heart of Silicon Valley in Palo Alto, and both the Palo Alto and Dallas offices of SiliconANGLE co-office with other startups.
+Our primary offices are in the heart of Silicon Valley in Palo Alto, and both the Palo Alto and Dallas offices of SiliconANGLE co-office with other startups, and when people are starting a company they need offices they find it in different sites according to their location.
 We are both literally and metaphorically plugged in to the startup community.

 When we talked to Michael Capellas at EMC World in 2010, he characterized the work they he was doing with Acadia, the predecessor to VCE, as very start-up-ish in nature.
 Later in 2011, when I was at SxSW in Austin this year, I met Jay Cuthrul in the blogger’s lounge, who without provocation extolled the virtues of the VCE startup culture.